Miqat: List

 If a pilgrim intends to perform an additional 'Umrah, then ihram must be assumed outside the boundary of the Haram area before re-entering Mecca to carry out the rites of 'Umrah.
 Many pilgrims choose to enter into the state of ihram at Masjid 'Aisha, which is the nearest and most convenient location from Al-Masjid Al-Haram.
-The condition to perform 'Umrah from this miqat is that one should be a resident of Mecca, and/or have entered into Mecca for more than 15 days.
+The condition to perform 'Umrah from this miqat is that one should be a resident of Mecca, and/or have already performed umrah once and is wishing to do this again - in which case, this is valid point of Miqat.
 Transportation to get to this location is readily available near the mosque.
 Additional 'Umrah, if a person so intends, can also be done by assuming Ihram at any of the five main miqats.